-UK agency: Under-30s to be offered non-AstraZeneca vaccine
+EU agency: Rare clots possibly linked to AstraZeneca shot

-LONDON (AP) — The European Union’s drug said Wednesday that it found a “possible link” between the AstraZeneca coronavirus vaccine and a rare clotting disorder but recommended that vaccinations continue in adults, saying the benefits of the shot still outweigh risks.
+LONDON (AP) — The European Union drug regulator said Wednesday that it found a “possible link” between the AstraZeneca coronavirus vaccine and a rare clotting disorder but declined to impose any new age restrictions, saying the benefits of the shot still outweigh risks.
+Its U.K. counterpart, however, said it would offer people under 30 the choice of another product.

 The European Medicines Agency described the clots as “very rare” side effects.
 It said most of the cases reported have occurred in women under 60 within two weeks of vaccination — but based on the currently available evidence, it was not able to identify specific risk factors.
 Experts reviewed several dozen cases that came mainly from Europe and the United Kingdom, where around 25 million people have received the AstraZeneca vaccine.

-Note: This version has been updated to correct an erroneous title for English on second reference.
-He is a former chair of the British Medical Association’s Public Health Medicine Committee.